 Where SERVICE-INSTANCE-DEPLOYMENT is the BOSH deployment name for the service instance.

 Some certificates are not rotated when using the standard rotation procedure.
-The following table lists certificates that use a separate, specialized rotation procedure and provides links to documentation and Knowledge Base articles to help you rotate these certificates.
+The following table lists certificates that use a separate, specialized rotation procedure and provides links to documentation and help for rotating these certificates.

 Certificate Tile Procedure

-/services/tls_ca n/a Rotating the Services TLS CA and Its Leaf Certificates
+/services/tls_ca n/a Rotate the Services TLS CA and Its Leaf Certificates

 Troubleshooting

-The Ops Manager API invokes CredHub Maestro when rotating certificates.
+The Tanzu Operations Manager API invokes CredHub Maestro when rotating certificates.
 If a certificate rotation API command is unsafe, CredHub Maestro stops the command and returns one or more safety violations.

 For example, CredHub Maestro stops a certificate rotation API command if you try to perform certificate rotation steps in the wrong order.
 Because performing these steps in the wrong order can make your deployment unstable or cause downtime, CredHub Maestro stops the command and returns an error message.